spiral/docs/http/errors.md

 }
 ```

-Exceptions like that will be handled by HttpDisaptcher and converted into a `ExceptionResponse` with an appropriate status code.
+Exceptions like that will be handled by HttpDispatcher and converted into a `ExceptionResponse` with an appropriate status code.
 If you want to define a custom view for your error, edit the http configuration file to link error code to view name:

 ```php
     'httpErrors'   => [